-Relevant ESG issues for a company are assessed in the initial screening and ranking stage of the investment process and integrated into internal investment models.
-This work is supported through Acorn's subscription to S&P products such as iLevel, as well as a carbon data provider, EMMI.
-Where there is a lack of relevant information for a company, Acorn portfolio managers engage directly with the company to source the required information which is then incorporated into our iLevel database.
+Relevant ESG data is collected for a company and assessed in the initial screening and ranking stage of Acorn's investment process, then integrated into internal investment models.
+This work is supported by ESG information obtained from a subscription to S&P. The data is compiled in Acorn's proprietary ESG database, which uses the S&P iLevel platform for data storage and analysis.
+Where ESG data is not available from S&P, Acorn engages directly with the companies to obtain the required information.

-Acorn has no formal portfolio-wide exclusions but does integrate client exclusion requirements as required.
-That said, the consideration of ESG issues can result in Acorn deciding not to invest in certain sectors or companies.
-For example, the ongoing assessment of climate change risk has led Acorn to make the decision, at this stage, not to invest in companies with >25% of their annual revenue from thermal coal because of the high stranded-asset risk.
+Acorn currently has no formal portfolio-wide exclusions, but does integrate client exclusion requirements, as required.
+The consideration of ESG issues can result in Acorn limiting or not investing in certain sectors or companies.

+For example, some investment mandates restrict coal investments in companies that generate less than a defined percentage from thermal coal, based on a 12-month rolling basis.

-Acorn works with our clients to ensure their specific negative screens are adhered to.
+Acorn works with our clients to ensure their specific negative screens or limites are adhered to.